Invulu/organic-widgets/README.md

 Q: How do I start customizing a page with the Organic Widgets?

-A: Simply assign the "Organic Custom" page template to a page and make sure the page is published.
+A: Simply assign the "Organic Custom" page template to a page and save it.
 This will create a new Widget Area named after the page.
 You can then add widgets to this widget area via the WordPress Customizer (recommended) or the Widgets page in the WordPress Admin.
 The Organic widgets have been designed to function as page sections, but you can also add other widgets as desired!

 Q: Can I use the custom widgets with themes other than Organic Themes?